 Thickness: Thickness is also important, but like I just mentioned a thick blanket should also be dense.
 This will give you the best results.

-So, make sure that when choosing a blanket, it must have a high density and thickness.
+So, make sure that when choosing a blanket, it has high density and thickness levels.

 Materials: You should be looking for Cotton, Mineral Wool and Multilayered polyester blankets.
 These are the most affordable ones and they are also very high-quality.

-If you need some even higher-quality ones, like the ones made out of vinyl, then you could either make them yourself (more on this later) or you could purchase some custom-made ones.
+If you need some even higher-quality ones, like the ones made out of vinyl, then you could either make them yourself (more on this later) or you could purchase custom-made ones here.

 These are, however, a lot more expensive and they take about a month to be delivered.
 If you buy the vinyl yourself, you could make them for a fourth of the price.